There are a lot of new BUZZ words in anti-ageing therapies. Here is a breakdown of what I think each of them are and how I think each of them works.

 When skin is damaged, platelets block up the injury

 Platelets are not only the smallest blood cell, they are the lightest.
-Therefore they are pushed out from the centre of flowing blood to the wall of the blood vessel.
+Therefore they are pushed out from the center of flowing blood to the wall of the blood vessel.
 There they roll along the surface of the vessel wall, which is lined by cells called the endothelium.
 The endothelium is a very special surface, like Teflon, that prevents anything from sticking to it.
-However when there is an injury or cut, and the endothelial layer is broken, the tough fibres that surround a blood vessel are exposed to the liquid flowing blood.
+However when there is an injury or cut, and the endothelial layer is broken, the tough fibers that surround a blood vessel are exposed to the liquid flowing blood.
 It is the platelets that react first to injury.
-The tough fibres surrounding the vessel wall, like an envelope, attract platelets like a magnet, stimulate shape change, and platelets then clump onto these fibers, providing the initial seal to prevent bleeding, the leak of red blood cells and plasma through the vessel injury.
+The tough fibers surrounding the vessel wall, like an envelope, attract platelets like a magnet, stimulate shape change, and platelets then clump onto these fibers, providing the initial seal to prevent bleeding, the leak of red blood cells, and plasma through the vessel injury.